unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 4097: removed
 ```

-I like this experiment because it removes a lot of vague language.
-The condition is greater than 4,096, not greater than or equal to it.
-The other image-result structure and marker checks still apply.
-Moving that number by one character changes the routing decision, which is exactly the sort of edge that belongs in a canary rather than a comment.
+I like this experiment because it leaves very little room for vague language.
+The condition is greater than 4,096, not greater than or equal to it, and the other image-result structure and marker checks still apply.
+One character changes the routing decision.
+That is exactly the sort of edge I would rather capture in a canary than explain in a comment and hope everybody interprets the same way.

 ## Step 8: See Where the Passive Model Proxy Fits

-The core lab calls Jinja directly so there is no proxy or live model to distract from the policy.
+The core lab calls Jinja directly because a proxy or live model would only distract from the policy being tested.
 In an installed LLM-Ops-Kit route, the passive proxy can render a diagnostic view while forwarding the original OpenAI-compatible request upstream unchanged.
 The model runtime then uses the selected template to construct the actual prompt.
-For those views to agree, both rendering paths must reference the same template file.
+Both rendering paths must point at the same template file if I expect those two views to agree.

 {% include blog_diagram.html
    src="/assets/images/blog/agent-optimization/post-07a-proxy-template-boundary.svg"